Le Figaro

 Le Figaro (/fr/) is a French daily morning newspaper founded in 1826.
+The oldest national newspaper in France, Le Figaro is considered a French newspaper of record, along with Le Monde and (to a lesser extent) Libération.
+Le Figaro is the second-largest national newspaper nationally, after Le Monde.
 It was named after Figaro, a character in several plays by polymath Beaumarchais (1732–1799): Le Barbier de Séville, La Mère coupable, and the eponymous Le Mariage de Figaro.
 One of his lines became the paper's motto: "Without the freedom to criticise, there is no flattering praise".

-The oldest national newspaper in France, Le Figaro is considered a French newspaper of record, along with Le Monde and Libération.
-Since 2004, the newspaper has been owned by Dassault Group.
+It has a centre-right editorial stance, and has published writing by renowned contributors such as Émile Zola, Anatole France, Marcel Proust, François Mauriac, as well as Raymond Aron.

+The paper is published in Berliner format.
 Its editorial director has been Alexis Brézet since 2012.
-Le Figaro is the second-largest national newspaper in France, after Le Monde.
-It has a centre-right editorial stance and is headquartered on Boulevard Haussmann in the 9th arrondissement of Paris.
-Other Groupe Figaro publications include Le Figaro Magazine, TV Magazine and Evene.
-The paper is published in Berliner format.
+It is headquartered on Boulevard Haussmann in the 9th arrondissement of Paris.
+Since 2004, it has been owned by Dassault Group.
+Other Groupe Figaro publications include Le Figaro Magazine and TV Magazine.

+Le Figaro is the main sponsor of the yearly Solitaire du Figaro sailing race.